 He is fluent in Spanish and French.

-Matthew earned a J.D. from George Washington University Law School, and is a graduate of Universidad Complutense and Sarah Lawrence College.
-He is a member of the New York Bar Association, American Immigration Lawyers Association, and U.S. Court of Appeals for the Fourth Circuit.
+Matthew earned a J.D. from George Washington University Law School and is a graduate of Universidad Complutense and Sarah Lawrence College.
+He is a member of the New York Bar Association and the American Immigration Lawyers Association.
+He is admitted to the U.S. District Court of the District of Columbia, and the U.S. Court of Appeals for the Fourth Circuit.

 Navigating DHS Uncertain H-1B Overhaul